Title: wildly coherent in a watery deep

 "But I like the ocean: deep and dark and cold."

-(l-l-l-like your heart, somewhere i've never been. i don't think i ever will be – there.)
+(it's like your heart, somewhere i've never been, she thinks. i don't think i ever will be – there.)

 "Take a deep breath," she says.